Spec Version:

 Custom typeCustomTypeCustomTypeSomeStringType

-Event names are converted to CamelCase for method and struct names, with the original event name preserved in the underlying SDK call.
+Event names are converted to CamelCase for method and type names, with the original event name preserved in the underlying SDK call.

 Supported event types